ucosmic/UCosmicPreview/README.md

 UCosmic is a suite of web tools used by academia for international strategic planning and other global concerns.
 For more information, please visit [the UCosmic Consortium](http://www.ucosmic.org).

 ## License
-This UCosmic software is subject to the terms of the [Microsoft Public License (Ms-PL)](http://www.opensource.org/licenses/MS-PL).
+This UCosmic software is subject to the terms of the [GNU GENERAL PUBLIC LICENSE VERSION 3](http://www.gnu.org/licenses/gpl-3.0-standalone.html).

 ## Setup
 For detailed instructions on getting UCosmic up and running, please [read the wiki](https://github.com/ucosmic/ucosmic/wiki).